JashwanthPV/Weather-Dashboard/README.md

 # Weather-Dashboard
 A web app where users can enter a city name and get the current weather using a public API like OpenWeatherMap.

-1. URL Shortener
+2. Weather Dashboard

 Description

-A simple URL shortening service where users can input a long URL and receive a short, unique link that redirects to the original URL.
+A web-based weather dashboard where users can enter a city name and get the current weather using the OpenWeatherMap API.

 Features

-Input a long URL and generate a shortened version.
+Input a city name to fetch weather data.

-Redirect to the original URL using the shortened link.
+Displays the temperature, city name, and weather condition.

-In-memory storage for simplicity (no database).
+Fetches real-time data using OpenWeatherMap API.

 Technologies Used